InDigitalEx/MyFinances/README.md

-# TelegramBotTemplate
+# MyFinances
-Telegram bot project template using aiogram
+## About a bot
+Bot for maintaining and calculating personal expenses and monitoring finances